jontrulson/conquest/docs/server-guide.md

    ever done on these users.

-2. the user hasn't entered the game in 'user_expiredays' days, which is set in the system-wide conquestrc file.
+2. the user hasn't entered the game in 'user_expiredays' days, which is set in the system-wide conquest.conf file.

 3. the user isn't currently flying a ship.